 Although I was going to order a dessert of sticky toffee pudding, I was absolutely defeated so gave it a miss.
 But, I’ll be back next time to sample some.

 4. Plus a full stocked bar so you can have a drink

 Usually on my travels while I’m exploring the area on a road trip, I am completely alone and so am the sole driver too!

 So, sometimes It can be difficult to resist some of the amazing country pubs calling me in to sip on a local ale.

 But, what I loved about The Inn Collection Group is they always have a bar open downstairs.
 So, I can come back and enjoy a drink and not worry about driving.

-The Ambleside Inn not only have locally brewed ales, wines and distilled spirits on the menu.
+The Ambleside Inn not only has locally brewed ales, wines, and distilled spirits on the menu.
 But also your standard big names if you wanted to stay safe.